Survival (Doctor Who)

 Survival is the final serial of the 26th season of the British science fiction television series Doctor Who, which was first broadcast in three weekly parts on BBC1 from 22 November to 6 December 1989.
-It is also the final story of the series' original 26-year run; it did not return regularly until 2005.
-It marks the final regular television appearances of Sylvester McCoy as the Seventh Doctor and Sophie Aldred as Ace, and is also the final appearance of Anthony Ainley as the Master, the latter appearing alongside McCoy's Doctor for the only time.
+It is the final story of the original 26-year run; the show did not return as a series until 2005.
+The story marks the final regular television appearances of Sylvester McCoy as the Seventh Doctor and Sophie Aldred as Ace, and the final television appearance of Anthony Ainley as the Master, appearing alongside McCoy's Doctor for the first and only time.

-Journalist Matthew Sweet has described Survival as "a parable about Thatcherism" that shares multiple characteristics with the later David Tennant era of Doctor Who.
-The Doctor brings Ace home to Perivale, where her friends have been transported to the planet of the Cheetah People.
+In the story, the Doctor brings Ace home to Perivale, where her friends have been transported to the planet of the Cheetah People.